 Critics noted “perfect complicity” and a “remarkable alchemy between rigor and freedom” in Dunoyer’s frequent chamber music collaborations.
 Her Two-Piano Duo with Marylène Dosse features programs on French music.
 In June 2012 the Duo performed at the Penns Woods Festival and for the Mois Molière, in Versailles, France, to most enthusiastic audiences.

 Her expertise on French music has led to regular appearances at the Smithsonian Institution in Washington DC.
-A series of eight concerts and lectures entitled “A Century of French Music” was so enthusiastically received that Dunoyer returned for lecture-recitals series on Claude Debussy, on “1920’s Paris”, on Francis Poulenc, and on Maurice Ravel.
+A series of eight concerts and lectures entitled “A Century of French Music” was so enthusiastically received that Dunoyer returned for lecture-recitals series on Claude Debussy, on “1920’s Paris”, on Francis Poulenc, Erik Satie, and Maurice Ravel.

-Cecilia Dunoyer is the author of Marguerite Long, A Life in French Music published by Indiana University Press in 1993, and simultaneously translated in French and released in Paris the same year.
+Cecilia Dunoyer is the author of Marguerite Long, A Life in French Music published by Indiana University Press in 1993, and simultaneously translated in French and released in Paris the same year (Editions Findakly).
 The book has received critical acclaim and an interview with Dunoyer was featured on “Performance Today” on National Public Radio.
 Ms. Dunoyer was also the guest for a series of ten radio shows for Radio-Canada, of the CBC in Montreal.

 Following her studies in Paris with Pierre Sancan, she worked with the eminent Hungarian pianist, Gyorgy Sandor, earning Bachelor's and Master's of Music degrees with High Distinction from the University of Michigan.
 She received the Doctor of Musical Arts degree from the University of Maryland in 1990, studying with Thomas Schumacher and Stewart Gordon.
-An Associate Fellow of Silliman College, Yale University, since 1984, Ms. Dunoyer has also served on the faculty at Penn State University.
+An Associate Fellow of Silliman College, Yale University (1984-2004), Ms. Dunoyer has also served on the faculty at Penn State University.
 She teaches a full studio of private students, who have won competitions and gone on to prestigious colleges.

 Cecilia Dunoyer grew up in Libya, Italy, Austria, Switzerland and France.
 Pennsylvania is now home, where she and her husband Taylor Greer raised their three children, François, Emile and Juliette.